Fatphobia Is Not Just An Opinion, It's discrimination

 Itohan says “The worst thing about fatphobia is how so many people deny its existence.
 I guess that can also be the funniest thing.
 They talk about how much fatphobia is not a real thing and then talk much more about how they don’t want to add any more pounds because they hate being fat.
 Fatphobia doesn’t just stop at you not wanting to be fat.
 It’s dismissing fat people’s concern for their health, and reducing it to “just lose weight.”
 [As] if losing weight solves all the problems of health, throw away your painkillers and vitamins.
 Just lose weight.”

-These harmful stereotypes and the hate they fuel towards fat people makes people abhor fatness and avoid it.
+These harmful stereotypes and the hate they fuel toward fat people makes people abhor fatness and avoid it.
 They know how fat people are treated and want no parts or they simply want to fit into the mould of beauty that is conventional and commercialised.
 Because of this, weight-loss culture thrives on harmful practices.
 Bonita on Twitter talks of how she lost a large amount of weight as a result of an illness and people praised her new look and did not question how she lost the weight.
 This just shows how irrational and insensitive fatphobia is.
 If the goal was healthiness, why glorify weight loss that’s harmful to the person?

-Then there’s the power dynamics of weight loss and the upward scaling that accompanies it.
+Then, there’s the power dynamics of weight loss and the upward scaling that accompanies it.
 Lizzo announced that she would be taking certain fitness steps and the internet imploded.
 When Adele lost weight we didn’t stop hearing about it.
 “Now she’s attractive” and so on, nothing about health though.

 Fiyin explains fatphobia and its manifestations beautifully.
 “Fat bodies are normal bodies.
 Fatness is a normal body variation.
 Not everyone can/will be thin”.